totemmaker/totemmaker-docs/docs/labboard/index.md

 # Overview

+!!! info "Check firmware version"
+    Documentation is written for the latest firmware version.
+Read [Firmware update](/labboard/firmware-update/) section to perform this procedure.

 ![Mini Lab LabBoard photo](/assets/images/mini-lab/labboard-v2.2-photo.jpg)

 This board has a dual use - firstly it can be used as an expansion board to the TotemDuino system, offering easily accessible input and output connections, and secondly